Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - When presented novel and familiar stimuli, the lateral occipital cortex (LOC) increases in blood flow suggesting that it’s the location for storing information about objects.
 ![Figure 6.11](figure6-11.png)
 - Interestingly, it seems that recognizing something familiar from something unfamiliar requires the same amount of processing.
-- Multistable perception: when competing stimuli are present and the brain stabilizes on one perception or interpretation.
+- *Multistable perception*: when competing stimuli are present and the brain stabilizes on one perception or interpretation.
 - E.g. Necker cube illusion or vase-face illusion.
 - To explain multistable perception, it’s theorized that competition in the early stages of visual processing coalesces into a stable percept by the time it reaches the inferior temporal lobe.
 - Theory behind object recognition